Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Empirical Performance and Comparisons

 Last but probably most importantly, we observe the notably low or negative annualized returns and Sharpe ratios of mv and ctmv.
-These are all derived by the classical model-based, plug-in approach, the first a (rolling horizon) static model and the other one dynamic MV model.
-They all need to estimate the model parameters first before optimizing.
+These are derived by the classical {\it model-based}, plug-in approach, the first a (rolling horizon) static model and the other one dynamic MV model.
+They both need to estimate the model parameters first before optimizing.
 The inherent difficulty in estimating those parameters (especially the mean) and the high sensitivity of the optimal solutions with respect to the estimations have caused poor performances, as discussed earlier.
-In particular, the dynamic models are worse than the static counterpart, resulting in even bankruptcy in some instances, due to the {\it cumulative} estimation errors in a dynamic environment.
+In particular, the dynamic model, ctmv, is worse than the static counterpart, mv, resulting in even bankruptcy in many instances, due to the {\it cumulative} estimation errors in a dynamic environment.
 By contrast, the CTRL strategy mitigates this problem by bypassing the model parameter estimation altogether, which is the fundamental reason for its outstanding performances.